 The question of what I can give the world has occupied me since childhood.
-Back then I thought about why I am here and what I can give the world with my personality.
+My thoughts were circulation around the question: "why I am here and what I can give the world with my personality?".

 But the discovery of my purpose was still a few decades away.
-As so often, I discovered it in the course of a change in my life and now formulate it as follows: To bring the individual potential of people and teams to light and to support them in making the best of it for them.
+As so often, I discovered it in the course of a change in my life and now formulate it as follows: To bring the individual potential of people and teams to light, and to support them in making the best out of it.

 It is the combination of soft and hard topics.
-I am very performance-oriented, at the same time I am concerned with the purpose and impact of people and organizations.
-I don't think the mixture is so common.
+I am very performance-oriented, at the same time I am thinking about the purpose and impact of people and organizations.

 And what would you call your strengths?

-I think it's essentially this mix of intuition and mind.
+I think this mix of intuition and mind is special.
 I have a good sense of people and situations.
 At the same time, I recognize larger relationships and love juggling numbers.
 Last but not least, I have a "cosmic" feeling for trends and the future.